aniansh19019/raj-covid-19-grapher/README.md

 The web app allows anyone to generate almost all possible graphs concerning the current Covid-19 Pandemic.
 I have tried to make the whole process as simple and self explanatory as possible.
 The user just selects the relevant options and then proceeds to view/download the generated graph/animation.

+## Overview

+The webapp first parses the data from the John Hopkins University Covid - 19 Data repository.
+The user enters a number of specifications for the graphs using the web interface.
+The user can select which data points to plot, what kinds of axes to use, which countries to plot the data for and many other specifications.
+After this, the previously parsed data is used to generate the graph according to the user's preferences and the graph is then displayed to the user on the website.
+The user has an option of saving the image/video file or to start bulding a new graph.

+The entire UI has been kept very minimal and functional for ease of use.
+A combination of python flask, Bootstrap and jinja has been used to create the web interface.
+There is also a contact page which sends user queries directly to the developer's email.

 ## Setup

 The flask server runs using a python virtual environment for dependencies.